goto-bus-stop/lyner/README.md

  * canvas: An existing canvas element. `lyner` creates a new canvas element of the given dimensions if no existing canvas is passed in.
  * camera: An object with `x`, `y` and `zoom` properties specifying the initial camera position.
+Here, `x` and `y` define which coordinates will be rendered in the center of the canvas.
 Defaults to `{ x: 0, y: 0, zoom: 1 }`.
-Here, `x` and `y` define which coordinates will be rendered in the center of the canvas.
+ * cellSize: Pixel size of the caching grid cells.
+Larger cells means a longer initial drawing time, but fewer `drawImage` calls on every rerender.
+Cells are initialised when they are in view, so if you're drawing lots of lines, large cells might cause some panning jank.
+Defaults to 100 pixels.
+ * renderCache: `lyner.RenderCache` instance used for rendering this `lyner`'s
+   lines to.
+By sharing `RenderCache` instances between `lyner` instances, you can draw different layers of lines (in different `lyner` instances) on the same set of cache canvases, which can save lots of time in `drawImage` calls on every frame if you have many layers (say, more than two).

 ### let line = renderer.line(x0, y0, x1, y1, opts={})